 Certifications and Degrees

-Registered Nurses earn $29.85 per hour, far more than their non-accredited counterparts.
-Those with a Bachelor of Science in Bachelor of Science in Nursing (BSN) at OhioHealth come out on top, and their salaries approach around $38.95 per hour.
+Registered Nurses earn about $30.23 per hour, far more than their non-accredited counterparts.
+The best paid folks at OhioHealth have a Bachelor of Science in Bachelor of Science in Nursing (BSN), earning approximately $38.95 per hour.

 Benefits and Perks